Exact Rotating Wave Approximation: Conclusions

-Our effective Hamiltonian, like the Hamiltonian of the RWA, is only slowly varying on the time scale of the drive period, thereby reducing numerical demands for computing the time evolution of the driven qubit.
-While the predicted time evolution agrees with the exact trajectory merely once per drive period, arbitrary sets of stroboscopically-defined points along the trajectory may be obtained by choosing the gauge parameter $\beta_0=\pi/t_c$, which is a free parameter of our effective Hamiltonian, as desired.
-The reason why $\beta_0$ is called a gauge parameter is that its choice leaves the beginning and end point of the stroboscopic qubit trajectory invariant.
+The effective Hamiltonian has been obtained as a power series in the inverse drive frequency.
+In order to compute the coefficients of this series in a systematic fashion, we have introduced the \emph{Magnus-Taylor expansion}, a new method for performing time-dependent perturbation theory that utilizes both a Magnus expansion and a Taylor series.
+This Magnus-Taylor expansion has allowed us to derive a recurrence relation that determines the set of operator coefficients that make up the effective Hamiltonian.
+Assuming an envelope that varies only slightly on the time scale of the drive period [cf.~Eq.~\ref{assumption2}], our effective Hamiltonian---as in the case of the Hamiltonian in the rotating wave approximation---varies only slightly on the same time scale of $\sim 1/\omega$, thereby reducing numerical demands for computing an approximation for the driven qubit's time evolution.
+While the predicted time evolution agrees with the exact trajectory only once per drive period, mutually-disjoint sets of stroboscopically-defined points along the trajectory can be obtained by varying the gauge parameter $\beta_0=2\omega t_0$ with $\beta_0\in[0, 2\pi)$, which is a free parameter of our effective Hamiltonian $\H_\eff(t; t_0)$ through its dependence on $t_0$.
+The ability to freely choose $\beta_0$ allows one to obtain the qubit state vector along the exact trajectory for any desired point in time.
+The quantity $\beta_0$ is called a \emph{gauge parameter}, because when changing its value both the beginning and end points of the stroboscopic qubit trajectory are left invariant.
+This statement, demonstrated empirically in Sec.~\ref{intro:gauge_kicks} (cf.~Fig.~\ref{gauge_and_kicks} and the animated time evolution$^{\ref{animation}}$), is exact---under the condition of convergence of the involved Magnus-Taylor expansions---since we have not made any approximation in our derivation.